m3dwards/longmynd.org/content/social.md

 title: Social
 date: 2022-08-17T19:31:20.000Z
 ---
+This has happened and was very successfully attended by two qualified and registered packers, two trainee packers and mutliple club pilots throughout the day.

 Supervised Parachute Repack - Saturday 18 March 2023

 £5 per repack.
 Tea & Coffee provided\